HackYourFuture-CPH/program/courses/foundation/career-training/week1/session-plan.md

 ### 2. Review Responses to the "Career Status" Survey

-Before class, check submissions in the class Slack channel or survey tool.
+Before the session, check submissions in the team Slack channel or survey tool.

 Use these responses to: